Universal Credit has been available to all residents who live in the Luton Job Centre area since November 2018.

 - have a bank or building society account that can receive payments

-- if you have a partner and you are both eligible to claim Universal Credit, the payment will be made as a single monthly payment so you will need to decide which one of you will receive it
+- if you have a partner and you're both eligible to claim Universal Credit, the payment will be made as a single monthly payment so you'll need to decide which one of you receives it

 - make sure that you have an email address

-- you will need access to the internet: if you do not have internet access at home you will need to visit your local Job Centre Plus office, library or advice agency such as Citizens Advice or here at the council offices
+- you'll need access to the internet: if you don't have internet access at home, you'll need to visit your local Job Centre Plus office, library, advice agency such as Citizens Advice or here at the council offices

 When Universal Credit is awarded:

-- set up direct debits from your bank account to help manage your rent
+- set up direct debits from your bank account to help manage your ren and other billst

 - draw up a budget